Devendork/experimental-textiles-course/content/docs/material-list.md

 # Material List

-We have assembled kits for each student to give them most necessary supplies for the first half of the class.
-We are asking students to purchase a few materials on their own, as they are ones we expect some might already own.
-After the first class, each student will refine their direction and may need access to more specific equipment and supplies.
+While most equipment required for the class will be provided, we are asking students to purchase a few materials on their own, as they are ones we expect some might already own.
+After the first half of the class, each student will refine their direction and may need access to more specific equipment and supplies.
 In that case, we have created a "library" for you to check out or take materials as they are required.

-### How to Pick up Your Kit

-Our hope is to have your kits available beginning of **August 25**.
-The kits will have your name written on them and will be accessible by **a shelf in room 208 on the 2nd floor of ATLAS**.
-Room 208 is the room directly across from the main 2nd floor staircase.

 ### How to Check Out from the Class Library